 Applying diluted essential oil on the cyst and putting warm compresses on the region every 15 minutes.
 Doing so may bring the cyst closer to the epidermis.
 Ingrown hair that is trapped deep in the skin will eventually grow out.
 Generally it takes about a few days to a week for ingrown hair to resolve on its own.

 Does frankincense help with ingrown hairs?

 The essential oil of frankincense offers relief from the ingrown hair and reduces the swelling in the region.
-It also subdues the pain.
-The antiseptic and antimicrobial nature of frankincense oil ensures that the region does not get sepsis.

 Does tea tree oil help with ingrown hair?